doobidoo/shodh-cloudflare/hooks/README.md

 # Shodh Cloudflare Hooks

-Claude Code hooks for automatic conversation ingestion into Shodh Cloudflare.
+Hooks for AI clients to enable automatic conversation ingestion into Shodh Cloudflare.

-## Available Hooks

-### `claude-code-ingest-smart.sh` (Recommended)

-**Intelligent filtering** - Only stores valuable conversations, not every exchange.
+## Smart Ingestion Logic

+The "smart" hooks (`claude-code-ingest-smart.sh` and `gemini-code-ingest-smart.ps1`) share the same intelligent filtering logic to decide which conversations are valuable enough to be stored.

 **What triggers storage:**
 - Decisions ("decided to use", "let's go with", "chose")